iCodeSometime/asynchronize/readme.md

 puts thread[:return_value] # > test
 ```

-Or you can just pass it a block.
+Or for convenience, you can just pass it a block.
 The return value, will still be in the thread variable `:return_value`
 ```Ruby
 Test.new.my_test do |return_value|